Lycian Way in Turkey | Complete Trekking Guide ...

 What to Pack:

-Aside from the obvious (boots, backpack, etc.), don't forget:
+Beyond the obvious stuff (boots, backpack, sleeping bag), don’t forget:

-• A good map and compass (or a GPS device).
+• Proper map and compass (or GPS device with downloaded offline maps).

 • Water filter or purification tablets.
-Finding fresh water can be tricky.
+Finding reliable fresh water between villages can be dodgy.

-• Sunscreen and a hat.
-The Turkish sun is strong!
+• High-factor sunscreen and a wide-brimmed hat.
+The Turkish sun doesn’t mess about.

 Staying Safe:

-Tell someone your plans, check the weather forecast, and consider hiking with a buddy, especially in remote areas.
-Phone signal can be patchy, so a satellite phone might be a good idea for emergencies.
+Always tell someone your hiking plans, check the weather forecast before setting off, and seriously consider hiking with a mate, especially on remote sections.
+Phone signal can be patchy to non-existent, so a satellite phone or emergency beacon might be worth it if you’re doing long solo stretches.

 Lycian Way Highlights: Prepare to be Amazed